project-gauntlet/gauntlet/README.md

 ## Features

 - Plugin-first
+    - Plugins are written in JavaScript
+    - Plugins can have the following functionality
+        - Create UI
+        - One-shot commands
-    - Plugins can create UI or one-shot commands
+        - Dynamically provide list of one-shot commands
-    - It is just a framework for plugins
+        - Render quick "inline" content directly under main search bar based in value in it
-    - No plugins are provided by default
+    - Currently, 3 bundled plugins are provided
+        - Applications: provides list of applications
+        - Calculator: shows result of mathematical operations directly under main search bar
+        - Settings: open Gauntlet Settings from Gauntlet itself
-    - Plugins are distributed as separate branch in git repository (similar to how GitHub Pages work)
+    - Plugins are distributed as separate branch in git repository, meaning plugin distribution doesn't need any central server
     - Plugins are installed using Git Repository URL
 - [React](https://github.com/facebook/react)-based UI for plugins
     - Implemented using custom React Reconciler
     - iced-rs is used for UI
-    - It is even possible to have multiple frontend implementations
 - [Deno JavaScript Runtime](https://github.com/denoland/deno)
     - Deno allows us to sandbox JavaScript code for better security
     - Plugins are required to explicitly specify what permissions they need to work
-    - Node is still used to run tooling
+    - NodeJS is still used to run tooling
 - Client-Server architecture
-    - All plugins run on server and render UI to a separate client process
+    - All plugins run on server and render UI is rendered in separate client process
-    - On Linux, DBus is used for inter-proces communication
+    - gRPC is used for inter-proces communication
 - Designed with cross-platform in mind
     - Permissions
         - If plugin asked for access to filesystem, env variables, FFI or running commands, it is required to specify which operating systems it supports.
         - If plugin doesn't use filesystem, env variables, ffi or running commands and just uses network and/or UI, it is cross-platform
-    - Keybinds (not yet implemented)
-        - Keybind is "primary" or "secondary" + key
-        - Meaning of "primary" and "secondary" depends on operating system that plugin is running on.
-            - E.g. for Linux "primary" is <kbd>Ctrl</kbd>, "secondary" - <kbd>Alt</kbd>
-            - But for macOS "primary" is <kbd>Cmd</kbd>, "secondary" - <kbd>Opt</kbd>
+    - Shortcuts
+        - Plugins are allowed to use only limited set of keys for shortcuts
+        - Only upper and lower-case letters, symbols and numbers
+        - Shortcut can have either `"main"` or `"alternative"` kind
+            - `"main"` shortcut requires following modifiers
+                - Windows and Linux: <kbd>CTRL</kbd>
+                - macOS: <kbd>CMD</kbd>
+            - `"alternative"` shortcut requires following modifiers
+                - Windows and Linux: <kbd>ALT</kbd>
+                - macOS: <kbd>OPT</kbd>
+            - Whether <kbd>SHIFT</kbd> is also required depends on character specified for shortcut, e.g `$` will require <kbd>SHIFT</kbd> to be pressed, while `4` will not

 ##### OS Support